-Each community is expected to utilize a new or existing community needs assessment to determine what strategies and activities will most likely help homeless households attain housing.
+Each community is expected to conduct a community needs assessment to determine what strategies and activities will most likely help homeless households attain housing.
 The needs assessment should include data or information for those disparately impacted by homelessness.
 Data sources that could be utilized include, but are not limited to, the Homeless Management Information System (HMIS) Dashboard, Point in Time Count through the local Continuum of Care, and Wilder Foundation data.
 Focus groups and surveys may also be utilized.